adamwwilkinson/Obsidian-Vault/System's Programming/Processes.md

 Related: [[Operating Systems]]

 ### What
-Historically procceses were expensive, ran on tapes or paper.
+Historically processes were expensive, ran on tapes or paper.

 #### Naively
 - a program under execution